Use these resources to help you apply the Human Rights Act 2019 in your workplace.

 - Protected human rights factsheet

-- Courts and tribunals and human rights factsheet
+- Courts and tribunals, and protected human rights factsheet

 - Public entities and human rights factsheet

 - Human rights complaints factsheet

 Use these guides to help you apply the Act and complete initial implementation tasks.

 - A plain language guide to your human rights (available in English, Simplified Chinese, Vietnamese and Torres Strait Creole)

 - How to review existing legislation for compatibility with human rights